Jagged Earth is an expansion for the Spirit Island board game. The base game is required to utilize the content found in Jagged Earth.

 Volcano Looming high can only place presence in mountains, stacking them up high and exploding them for massive effect.

-Lure of the Deep Wilderness captures the luring call of the unknown.
+The lure of the Deep Wilderness captures the alluring call of the unknown.
 Breaking settlements down as the invaders wander away, never to be seen again.

 Shroud of Silent Mist flows around the island.
 Obscuring it and eating away at everything it touches.
 Preventing the invaders from healing until the right time to wipe it all away.